JeeWeetje/lora-azure-iot-workshop/NodeJsToIotHub.md

 All devices that use an IoT hub must be individually registered, and use their own 'endpoint' and shared access key to access the hub.
 So we have full control over all connected devices and the telemetry coming in.
 In this exercise, you will register a client device.

-### Get the Hostname and Connection String for the Hub
+### Get the Connection String for the IoT Hub

 To register a client device, you must run a script that uses a connection with sufficient permissions to access the hub registry.
 In this case, you will use the built-in iothubowner shared access policy to accomplish this.

-1. `Check` the Azure portal.
+1. **Check** the Azure portal.
 The resource group and the IoT Hub should be created by now (otherwise, we were unable to send duty cycles information to it)

     ![](img/UwpToIotHub/azure-notifications-iothub.png)

-2. On the left, select `Resource groups`.
+2. On the left, select **Resource groups**.
 A list of resource groups is shown

     ![](img/UwpToIotHub/azure-resource-groups.png)

-3. Select the resource group `IoTWorkshop-rg`.
+3. Select the resource group **IoTWorkshop-rg**.
 It will open a new blade with all resources in this group

-4. Select the IoT Hub `IoTWorkshop-ih`.
+4. Select the IoT Hub **IoTWorkshop-ih**.
 It will open a new blade with the IoT Hub

     ![](img/UwpToIotHub/azure-iot-hub-initial.png)

 5. The IoTHub has not received any messages yet.
-Check the general settings for `Shared access policies`
+Check the general settings for **Shared access policies**

     ![](img/UwpToIotHub/azure-iot-hub-share-access-policy.png)

-6. Navigate to the 'iothubowner' policy and **write down** this `Connection String-Primary Key`
+6. Navigate to the 'iothubowner' policy and **write down** this **Connection String-Primary Key**

     ![](img/UwpToIotHub/azure-iothubowner-policy.png)

-These is the secret from the IoT Hub, needed to connect our NodeJs client and monitor it later on
+This is the secret from the IoT Hub, needed to connect our NodeJs client and monitor it later on

 *Note: For more information about access control for IoT hubs, see [Access control](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide-security/) in the "Azure IoT Hub developer guide."*

-### Create a Device Identity
+### Create a Device Identity using NodeJS app

 Each device that sends data to the IoT hub must be registered with a unique identity.

-1. `Create` a new "createdeviceid" folder on your system using a File explorer
+1. **Create** a new "createdeviceid" folder on your system using a File explorer

-2. `Open` a Node.JS console or dosbox and navigate to the createdeviceid folder using the command prompt
+2. **Open** a Node.JS console or dosbox and navigate to the createdeviceid folder using the command prompt

-3. Enter the following `command`, and press RETURN to accept all the default options.
+3. Enter the following **command**, and press RETURN to accept all the default options.
 This creates a package.json file for your application:

     ```javascript
     npm init
     ```

-4. Enter the following `command` to install the Azure IoT Hub package:
+4. Enter the following **command** to install the Azure IoT Hub package:

     ```javascript
     npm install azure-iothub
     ```

-5. Create a `createdeviceid.js` file in the createdeviceid folder.
+5. Create a **createdeviceid.js** file in the createdeviceid folder.

-6. Use a text editor to `edit` the "createdeviceid.js" file.
+6. Use a text editor to **edit** the "createdeviceid.js" file. *Note:* We recommend the usage of an editor like [VS Code](https://code.visualstudio.com/)

-7. Modify the file with the following script and set the `connStr variable` to reflect the shared access policy connection string for your IoT Hub, as shown here:
+7. Modify the file with the following script and set the **connStr variable** to reflect the shared access policy connection string for your IoT Hub, as shown here:

     ```javascript
     'use strict';